 Suitably attired and with our possessions stowed securely, Ross lent a rough hand to ensure harnesses were properly fastened, before we made our way to the starting point.

-Standing at the foot of the walkway, the ascent appeared steeper than I'd anticipated and somewhat exposed without an outer handrail.
-Ross' reassuringly non-nonsense demeanour, however, meant I took my first steps full of confidence.
+Standing at the foot of the walkway, the ascent appeared steeper than I’d anticipated and somewhat exposed without an outer handrail.
+Ross’ reassuringly no-nonsense demeanour, however, meant I took my first steps full of confidence.

 Made to replicate the ‘tent’ beneath, the walkway wobbles and bounces underfoot and – though we’d been expecting this – it took some getting used to.
 Trickier still were the devices securing us to the central safety cable, which had to be cajoled along at regular intervals.
 Our inexperience was clearly at fault here though, as Ross glided up the slope untroubled.

 The team were all breathing a little heavier by the time we reached the top.
 Once unclipped, we were free to wander round the platform and take in the view.
 The lights of the capital winked all around us and the dark Thames surged below.